 Adventure / Exploration

-These lines express the desire and excitement of Squire Trelawney.
+These lines express the desire and excitement of the character Squire Trelawney.
 After successfully setting up Hispaniola and crew members for their journey to Treasure Island in Chapter VII, Trelawney writes a letter to Dr Livesey.
 The squire’s excitement is a clear portrayal of the desire for adventure and sea voyage.
-He explicitly presents the spirit of the time Stevenson has written the novel.
+He explicitly presents the spirit of the time R. L. Stevenson has written the novel.

 In Chapter 12, when the ship comes to the island’s vicinity, Long John Silver describes Jim Hawkins the thrilling experiences that await him.
 As he speaks of the opportunity of climbing, swimming, and exploring, he feels nostalgic for the time when he would have done the same.
 However, having lost his leg, he could wish but do it.
 Clearly, these lines explain his underlying desire for exploration.
 Had he not found the truth about the evil intentions of this one-legged man, Jim would have excited equally over this possibility of all the fun he could get.

 I scarce can say it was by my own volition, and I am sure it was without a conscious aim—both my pistols went off, and both escaped out of my hands.
 They did not fall alone; with a choked cry, the coxswain loosed his grasp upon the shrouds and plunged headfirst into the water.